Bug report #7910

 2. There is no option to set SHP type on save as, the type is automatically determined on the type of feature you are saving.
 That's why you have to make a subset query on the feature type before save.

-#8 Updated by John Sankey about 11 years ago
+#8 Updated by John Sankey over 11 years ago

 Alessandro, I can't find anything about this in the user manual.
 I tried the exact phrase you quote and it wiped out many of the lines as well as all points and labels.
 What are the subclass statements for Polygons, Points, multiline, multipoint etc.?
 And, how do I get labelled points, which are most of the features on this map?